 In March 2004, the San Francisco County Transportation Authority (the Authority) authorized the issuance of an initial tranche of up to \$50 million and in August 2004, the Authority authorized the second tranche of \$100 million of a programmed \$200 million aggregate principal amount of commercial paper notes (Limited Tax Bonds), Series A and B. The commercial paper notes are issued to provide an interim source of financing for the Authority's Proposition K Expenditure Plan until a permanent financing plan is finalized and implemented.
 Under this program, the Authority is able to issue commercial paper notes at prevailing interest rates not to exceed 12% per annum.
 The maximum maturity of the notes is 270 days.
 The principal amount of the commercial paper notes plus interest thereon is backed as to credit and liquidity by an irrevocable Letter of Credit (LOC), issued by Landesbank Baden-Württemberg, New York Branch in the amount up to \$217.8 million.
-On July 12, 2005, the expiration date of the irrevocable LOC was extended from April 14, 2007 to December 29, 2015 through Authority Board Resolution 06-01.
-The commercial paper notes are secured by a first lien gross pledge of the Authority's sales tax.
+On July 12, 2005, the expiration date of the irrevocable LOC was extended from April 14, 2007 to December 29, 2015 through Authority's sales tax.
 The principal and interest on the commercial paper notes is payable at each maturity.